Ash Pournouri

-Arash Pournouri better known as assassin (born 28 August 1981 in Iran), also known as Ash Pournouri, is an Iranian-Swedish record manager, record producer, songwriter and record executive.
+Arash Andrea Pournouri (born 28 August 1981), bka Ash Pournouri, is an Iranian-Swedish record producer, music executive, and businessman.

+Career

 While he is best known as the former manager for Avicii, their artist-manager relationship ended in December 2016.
-Arash is also known for co-writing the lyrics to Cazzette's song, “Beam Me Up”.
-He owns the music label PRMD and the booking agency At Night Management.
+Pournouri is also known for co-writing the lyrics to Cazzette's song, “Beam Me Up”.
+He owns the music label PRMD Music and the booking agency At Night Management.
 He appeared in the documentary film Avicii: True Stories.

 In 2014, Pournouri was awarded as MVP (Most Valuable Person) at the Denniz Pop Awards founded by Denniz Pop.

-He along with Spotify founder Daniel Ek are the creators of the tech convention Symposium.

-Pournouri studied law in high school and has also owned and run several restaurant and bars in Norway and arranged club nights in Stockholm.
+Pournouri along with Spotify founder Daniel Ek are the creators of the tech convention Symposium.
+He has also owned and ran several restaurant and bars in Norway and arranged club nights in Stockholm.
 On 9 July 2015, he was the presenter for Sommar i P1 on Sveriges Radio.
+In 2017, Pournouri founded Self Made International: a company that hosted a contest for "aspiring and unsigned artists to build a following by uploading performance videos onto the platform that are then voted on by the public...".
+The winner of the contest would land a "50-50 record deal on [PRMD Music]... and $25,000 in prize money".
 He is one of the founders of Brilliant Minds.
 In 2018, he along with Brilliant Minds arranged a conference at Grand Hotel in Stockholm where Barack Obama attended.
-In 2019, Arash became part owner of the video platform Triller.
+In 2019, Pournouri became part owner of the video platform Triller.

+Non-music industry ventures

+Pournouri co-founded a health company called "Shewy" which provides subscribers vitamin and mineral enriched chewing gum packs. and a food company called "Oatlaws" which provides pudding containing "pea protein, cocoa and oats."
+In February 2021, the company received pre-seed investors such as Kelly Gale and Jonas Fagerström.

+Pournouri is a judge on Idol 2024 which is broadcast on TV4.

+Personal life

+Pournouri graduated with a Master of Laws degree from Stockholm University in 2006.